bjpop/gurita/docs/_sources/kmeans.rst.txt

 The `k-means clustering algorithm <https://en.wikipedia.org/wiki/K-means_clustering>`_  identifies clusters in numerical data where individual data points are assigned to the cluster with the nearest mean (cluster centroid).

-The number of clusters to detect is specified as a parameter.
+The number of clusters to detect is specified as an optional parameter (default is 2).

 The ``kmeans`` command adds a new column to the dataset storing the cluster label for the corresponding datapoint on each row.